-My children are 6 and 3 years and with out a doubt they are each other’s favourite people.
+My children are with out a doubt they are each other’s favourite people.

-But when they are in close proximity with each other (at home) the arguing is pretty constant.
+But when they are in close proximity with each other usually at home, the arguing is pretty constant.

 So just call me Google mc googler because I have had enough and I am going to try and do some research on the online parenting tool.

 Now I know google is not an online parenting tool but as we are not given a manual and I don’t have time to read books I find myself at the end of my tether and reaching to my phone.

 Siblings are defined as children who live in the same family.
 Sibling rivalry can be found throughout history think the Gallagher brothers, Cinderella and her step sisters.
 Sure they had rock and roll, money and balls (Cinderella not Liam and Noel’s balls) to argue over but surely they were never offered different sized spoons, then they would of really lost their shit.

 My children’s arguments are based on 3 main subjects I shall refer to them as the 3 T’s.

 The most popular one though can not be classified and I struggle to even explain it but it is arguing over non existent things.
 One will say to the other “I have got a bigger balloon than you” (there is no balloon) the other will then cry out but “I want the balloon” (there is no balloon) I step in and say “there is no balloon guys” then they will start rambling something along the lines of; “but I had one in 1957 on a dark day in May” no you didn’t you weren’t alive then.

 Then somehow without a pigging balloon in sight they are both screaming at me; and I contemplate driving to McDonald to get myself a McFlurry and the children a sodding balloon.
 Two of course, in exactly the same colour and if the roaming person working at McDonalds hasn’t blown those bad boys up to the same size then I would consider asking her to; but no that’s just crazy behaviour.